Stable Automorphic Forms for Semisimple Groups

 where $E_1$ and $E_2$ are polarizations of $\FA_1$ and $\FA_2$ respectively, and $\s_1$ and $\s_2$ denotes the real structures (in fact complex conjugations) on $\FA_1$ and $\FA_2$ respectively. \end{definition}

-{\bf Example 5.3.} Let $Y_1$ and $Y_2$ be two $n\times n$ positive definite symmetric real matrices.
+\begin{example} Let $Y_1$ and $Y_2$ be two $n\times n$ positive definite symmetric real matrices.
 Then $\La_i:=\,Y_i\,\BZ^n$ is a lattice in $\BR^n$ $(i=1,2)$.
 We let

 be real tori of dimension $n$.
-Then according to Example 5.1, $T_1$ and $T_2$ are principally polarized real tori.
-We see that $T_1$ is isomorphic to $T_2$ as polarized real tori if and only if there is an element $A\in GL(n,\BZ)$ such that $Y_2\,=\,A\,Y_1\,{}^tA.$
+Then according to Example 5.16, $T_1$ and $T_2$ are principally polarized real tori.
+We see that $T_1$ is isomorphic to $T_2$ as polarized real tori if and only if there is an element $A\in GL(n,\BZ)$ such that $Y_2\,=\,A\,Y_1\,{}^tA.$ \end{example}

-0.3cm {\bf Example 5.4.} Let $Y=\, $.
-Let $T_Y\,=\,\BR^2/\La_Y$ be a two dimensional principally polarized torus, where $\La_Y=\,Y\BZ^2$ is a lattice in $\BR^2.$ Let $T_Q$ be the torus in Example 5.2.
+\begin{example} Let $Y=\, $.
+Let $T_Y\,=\,\BR^2/\La_Y$ be a two dimensional principally polarized torus, where $\La_Y=\,Y\BZ^2$ is a lattice in $\BR^2.$ Let $T_Q$ be the torus in Example 5.17.
 Then $T_Y$ is diffeomorphic to $T_Q$.
-But $T_Q$ is not polarized. $T_Y$ admits a differentiable embedding into a complex projective space but $T_Q$ does not.
+But $T_Q$ is not polarized. $T_Y$ admits a differentiable embedding into a complex projective space but $T_Q$ does not. \end{example} 5mm Let